Samerion/GameNetworkingSockets-D/readme.md

 # Steam GameNetworkingSockets for D

 D bindings for Valve's [GameNetworkingSockets](https://github.com/ValveSoftware/GameNetworkingSockets).
+Based on v1.4.1.

 Note, a majority of the things included within the bindings are of internal use to Valve and might have been copied over just because they were included in the public headers.
 They probably don't matter.
 I don't use them.
 I also don't use